Former Archbishop blasts assisted suicide push

 Assisted suicide

 Campaigners for assisted suicide are stepping up their efforts.
-There are new legislative proposals at both Westminster and Holyrood to enable terminally ill adults to get help to kill themselves.
+There are legislative proposals at both Westminster and Holyrood to enable terminally ill adults to get help to kill themselves.

 Also see: